continuitydrift/continuitydrift.github.io/readme.md

 Despite the frustrations of trying to navigate the treacherous stretches of these digital landscapes, here is the truth: the potential for expression with even the most rudimentary tools is embarassingly large.
 Take this readme.md file, for example.

 I can, with minimal markdown syntax, link to [an image](www.continuitydrift.github.io/drift.jpg), or [a song](www.continuitydrift.github.io/circles.mp3).

+Okay, I stand corrected.
+I couldn't get those links to work, even though the files exist in the repository.
+Theoretically, I could post them somewhere else on the internet.

+Or, I can dwell within the limitations, bask in the native possibilities of simple text, use the linguistic palatte of infinite shades to paint just-bloomed Irises hanging heavy in the rain, or an alien landscape of sentient dust clouds under cerulian moons.

+# Unusual Adaptations

+That, I suppose, is my philosophy, not becoming a hacker but finding the obvious and elegant hacks of refusing to play, of pausing and exploring the excruciating potentials of what is readily available.
+Not to build machines, but grow gardens.